Lilianasu/Coursera_data_cleaning_project/Readme.md

 testandtrainset <- select(testandtrainset, featuresmask)
 ```
 ## 3. Uses descriptive activity names to name the activities in the data set
-3.1 Adding descriptive names to the columns
+3.1 Adding descriptive names to the columns.

+The names are taken from wearable\features.txt
 ```
 colnames(testandtrainset) <- featureslist
 ```